Helleggi

-Hellstugueggi or Helleggi is a mountain on the border of Fjord Municipality in Møre og Romsdal county and Skjåk Municipality in Innlandet county in Norway.
+Helleggi is a mountain on the border of Fjord Municipality in Møre og Romsdal county and Skjåk Municipality in Innlandet county in Norway.
 The 1666 m tall mountain is located in the Tafjordfjella mountains, about 11 km northwest of the village of Grotli.
 The mountain is surrounded by several other notable mountains including Krosshø to the southeast and Breiddalseggi to the southwest.